balsikandar/Android-Studio-Plugins/README.md

 A easy to use library to capture all your crashes.

 ### Contributing to this Repo
-Create a pull request and Dive In.
+If you feel something is missing.Create a pull request and Dive In.